0 Comment

 As the next step, prospective buyers would visit the car dealers and get first-hand information about the shortlisted cars.

-This includes a detailed understanding of features, specifications, options, pricing, and payment plans, required to make an informed decision.
+It includes a detailed understanding of features, specifications, options, pricing, and payment plans, required to make an informed decision.

 6. Taking a Test Drive